FPGAwars/apio/DEVELOPER.md

 python apio_run.py build --project_dir ~/projects/fpga/repo/hdl
 ```

-## Running APIO commands using a dev repo

-One way is to link the pip package to the dev repository.
-Something along these lines.
-Adjust patches to match your system.
-The ``pip show`` command shows the directory where the stock pip package is installed.

-NOTE: This make the command ``apio init --scons`` opsolete since the scons files can be edited in the dev repository.
+## Using the dev repository for apio commands.

+While developement it's handy to run apio commands that will use the dev repo being worked on rather than the released apio version installed by pip.
+One way to achive that is to symlink the dev repo instead of the pip installed apio package as outlined below.
+Adjust the example as needed to match your system.

 ```
 pip install apio
 pip show apio
+# Replace the path below with the 'Location' path provided by 'pip show apio'.
 cd /Library/Frameworks/Python.framework/Versions/3.12/lib/python3.12/site-packages
 mv apio apio.original
+# Replace the path below with to the 'apio' directory in your apio dev directory.
-ln -s ~/projects/apio_dev/repo/apio
+ln -s ~/projects/apio_dev/repo/apio apio
 ```

+With this symbolic link, the python, resources, and SConstruct files will be loaded
+from the dev repo you are developing on.
+Note that binaries such as yosys are not
+part of the dev repository and will be loaded from ~/.apio.